Time Management Techniques To Make You Productive

 8. Eat That Frog

-Research suggests that prioritizing high-impact tasks can boost daily productivity by up to 25%.
+I used this approach for large projects and found that completing the hardest task early made the rest of my day far more productive.
+Remember that, prioritizing high-impact tasks can boost daily productivity by up to 20%.
 Initially, it may feel daunting, but over time, it becomes easier.

 9. The Seinfeld Method